View courses in

 COM JO 400: Newsroom

 What is it like to work in a deadline-driven, multimedia newsroom?
 That's the focus of this capstone course which will immerse you in an environment that produces deadline stories, long-form reporting and data- driven projects.
 As you report, you will employ new technologies learned in a weekly Innovation Lab.
-The professor is your editor experienced in one or more of the primary platforms of Online, Television, Radio and Print/General Assignment reporting data journalism.
-Your classmates are your colleagues in reporting, writing, shooting and editing daily and enterprise stories that will be published on the Boston news service website and by local media partners.
+For Fall 2022, section B1 will focus on print newsroom, section C1 will focus on television, and section D1 will focus on radio.

 COM JO 403: Magazine Writing and Editing